 Connecting Your Apple computer to the MCAD Wireless Network

-May 2018 Update: As of June 1st, 2018, the MCAD campus has switched to an upgraded wireless network.
-In order to connect to wireless after this time, you will need to remove the old wireless profile in system settings and then connect to the new network.
+June 2018 Update: As of June 1st, 2018, the MCAD campus has switched to an upgraded wireless network.
+If you were connected to the MCAD network before June 2018, you will need to remove the old wireless profile in system settings and then re-connect to the MCAD network.

 How to delete the old profile on MacOS:

-If you were previously connected to the old MCAD wireless, you MUST do this step in order to be able to reconnect.
-If this is your first time connecting to MCAD wireless, skip this section and scroll down to “How to connect to the MCAD wireless on MacOS.”
+If you connected to the MCAD wireless for the first time after June 2018 or haven't connected yet, skip this section and scroll down to “How to connect to the MCAD wireless on MacOS.”

 Open System Preferences and select “Profiles.”